-- On the Authorization Information page, the required information is supplied by the provisioning file.
+- On the Authorization Information page, the required information is supplied by the license file.
 Click Next.

 - On the Authorization Information (continued) page, fill in the required information and click Next.

-- On the Software Authorization Number page, the authorization number is supplied by the provisioning file.
+- On the Software Authorization Number page, the authorization number is supplied by the license file.
 Click Next.

 - On the Authorize Software Extensions page, accept the default option not to authorize extensions and click Next.

-If your provisioning file includes authorizations for extensions, the option to authorize extensions will be selected and authorization numbers will appear next to the extensions.
+If your license file includes authorizations for extensions, the option to authorize extensions will be selected and authorization numbers will appear next to the extensions.

 When the process finishes, a message on the Software Authorization Wizard confirms that your software has been authorized and is ready for use.

 - Click Finish.